Safa Global Capital

 Safa Global Ventures

-SGV manages
+SGV holds

 Excellence Fund · Vertical-Parent Layer